celestinhermez/pytorch_image_classifier/README.md

 In order to avoid any problems, I recommend running these scripts in a virtual environment which has the appropriate version of PyTorch installed
 * the development notebook included was created and run using Google Colab with my personal Drive mounted on it.
-The file paths will need to be adapated should this notebook be re-used
+The file paths will need to be adapted should this notebook be re-used
 * if one is trying to use a checkpoint not created by the train script included, please make sure that the architecture of the model is saved as a string associated